wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 Preparing the installation
 --------------------------

 Before installing the Wazuh server and Open Distro, some extra packages must be installed.
 Open Distro for Elasticsearch requires the installation of Java Development Kit.
-Besides, ``wget``, ``curl`` and ``unzip`` utilities will be used in further steps:
+Besides, some packages like ``wget``, ``curl`` will be used in further steps:

 .. include:: ../_templates/installations/before_installation_all_in_one.rst